LukasLeppich/qute-tabs/README.md

 ![Using tabs](tabs.png)

-The only different between the two files are the used indentation:
+The only difference between the two files is the indentation used:

 ![Diff](diff.png)